amalielandt/Test-Assignment-2/README.md

 ## 1 REFLECTIONS
 ### 1.1 COMPUTER MOUSE
-### Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.
+<i>Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.</i>

 #### Functional Testing
 * Clicking all the buttons on the mouse to test weather it does what i is intended to do, and if it does not do what it is not intended to